dispatch

 SECURITY_VIOLATIONverdict from the batched Reviewer (or a per-sub-task reviewer) halts the chain immediately — no commits, no auto-continue.
 Same behavior regardless of whether review is batched or per-sub-task. - Usage summary fires ONLY at the very end of the chain — after Step 4 wrap-up.
 NEVER mid-batch.
 NEVER after partial sub-task completion.
 Printing

 automode.
-The only legal terminations mid-chain are: (a)SECURITYVIOLATION, (b)ESCALATE:crossing the irreversibility boundary, (c) a per-sub-task Reviewer returningNEEDSFIXafter 3 worker retries (escalates to thinking-tier worker; if that also fails, surfaces ESCALATE).
+The only legal terminations mid-chain are: (a)SECURITYVIOLATION, (b)ESCALATE:crossing the irreversibility boundary, (c) a per-sub-task Reviewer returningNEEDSFIXafter 3 worker retries with no resolution.
 If none of those fired and the chain stopped, surface asESCALATE: dispatch halted with N/M sub-tasks remaining — root cause unknownand ask the user — do NOT print a partial usage summary as if the chain ended cleanly. - If batch dispatch is interrupted (token exhaustion, runtime crash, manual abort) — leave the task file's Status block intact with the partial

 [x]checkmarks, do NOT print a usage summary, do NOT print "To resume" hand-off instructions.
 The user can re-invoke/hyperflow:dispatch --from-batchon their own; the task file already reflects which sub-tasks completed.
 Hand-off instructions printed by a half-finished chain are themselves the bug — they make the user think the chain self-paused cleanly when it actually broke.